"Genealogy: Where you confuse the dead and irritate the living."

 Teresa has four canonical "gateway ancestors":

-Another appealing but probably false idea is that Thomas Hinton (b.
+Another appealing but unproven idea is that Thomas Hinton (b.
 1693) of Maryland, who married Rachel Howard (b.
 1700) and from whom Patrick and many other people are descended, was descended from John Hinton, M.D., physician to the family of Charles I and II, and/or his father Thomas Hinton, M.P.
 Both of these latter Hintons were definitely descendants of Edward III via John of Gaunt, and Gaunt's son, the churchman Henry Beaufort.
 And it's a matter of record that several of Thomas and John Hinton's immediate descendants were involved in the early colonization of Virginia and North Carolina.
 But notwithstanding the claims put forth in York Lowry Wilson's 1962 A Carolina-Virginia Genealogy, the evidence for a specific descent from those Hintons to Patrick's known Hinton forebears of Virginia, Maryland, and Kentucky seems to us to be hazy at best.
-Our view is that the connection is possible, but the spotty records that survive from early 17th-century Virginia are unlikely to yield a definitive answer, for now at least.
+For various reasons, our view is that some kind of connection is possible, but the spotty records that survive from early 17th-century Virginia are unlikely to yield a definitive answer.

 Judge Edward F. Butler's vast 1997 tome, The Descendants of Thomas Pincerna, Progenitor of the Butler Family, traces a descent to Patrick's great-times-3 grandfather Christopher C. Butler (1810-1858) from the original Butler settlers of Kent Island, Maryland, who are themselves solidly proven "gateway ancestors".
-Unfortunately, this rests on the idea that John Butler (born 1668 or 1675 in Virginia, died after 1723) was a son of Thomas Butler and Jane Baldridge, and while this is accepted by Judge Butler and some other Butler researchers, it appears to be without proof.
+Unfortunately, this rests on the idea that Patrick's great-times-9 grandfather John Butler (born 1668 or 1675 in Virginia, died after 1723) was a son of Thomas Butler and Jane Baldridge, and while this is accepted by Judge Butler and some other Butler researchers, and marked as possible in Jon Stallard's quite good Butler of Droitwich (2004), it appears to be unproven.

 Finally, Patrick's 9X great-grandfather Henry Culpepper (1633-1675), proven by DNA testing to be the common ancestor of 80% of the Culpeppers in America, is often shown as a son of John Culpeper, baptized 26 Oct 1606 in Harrietsham, Kent, a descendant of many manorial and armigerous families.
-The evidence is strong but inconclusive; a good summary can be found at this entry at the extensive Culpepper family site.
-Patrick can't justify this rationally, but his gut feeling is that this is his "gateway ancestor" candidate that's most likely to eventually pan out.
+The evidence is suggestive but inconclusive; a good summary can be found at this entry at the extensive Culpepper family site.
 Notably, if this Henry Culpepper really turns out to be the son of this John, then Teresa and Patrick's most recent common ancestor would be recent indeed -- John Culpepper of Bedgebury, Goudhurst, Kent (1430-1480), a major figure in this late-medieval legal drama.

 (2) Mayflower passengers